chimplie/the-love-geometry/data-analyst/README.md

 ### Notes on Reproducibility

-Since is about reproducing results.
+Science is about reproducing results.
 Although we are okay with any tools for statistical modeling, we embrace open source and cross platform solution.
 Therefore, in the context of this assignment, Octave is better than MatLab or SPSS and Python/R is better than Octave.
 If you are going to use proprietary tools, you are expected to provide a detailed (but not necessary technical) explanation of how these tool implement corresponding algorithms.